 Nishimoto's personal message appears in a Japanese 9th grade math textbook published by Nippon Bunkyou Shuppan Co., Ltd. from the years 2012-2015.
 She was also selected by "Newsweek JAPAN" as one of the "100 World's Most Respected Japanese People" in 2004, and she appeared on the Japanese Government's TV commercials promoting Japan for the G7 summit in Elmau in 2015 and Ise-Shima in 2016, as well as in the official Japanese Government English PR Magazine "We Are Tomodachi Summer Edition" as a Japanese national active on a global basis.

-Aside from music, Nishimoto is active as a member of the Young Global Leader at the World Economic Forum held in Davos annually.
+Aside from music, Nishimoto was selected in 2007 as a Young Global Leader by the World Economic Forum, which holds its annual meeting in Davos.
 In 2012, she completed the Harvard Kennedy School's Executive Education Program in public leadership as a fully funded fellow.

 Nishimoto continues to garner worldwide reputation through her global tours and activities.